padmajakaturi/padmajakaturi/README.md

 Welcome to my GitHub profile!
 I'm padmaja, a passionate Student & JFS&UI/UX Trainee  who loves working with languages, technologies, or frameworks  like Java, Angular, React, etc.].
 This is where I share my personal projects, contribute to open-source, and collaborate with other developers from all around the world.

 ## 🚀 About Me
+I'm a  Java Full Stack Developer and UI/UX Trainee at TechWing.
+With Knowledge in  frontend ,backend and database technologies.